-English Church Architecture -
+English Church Architecture.

-RISBY, St. Giles (TL 802 664) (July 2004)
+RISBY, St. Giles (TL 802 664),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

 The church contains two series of wall painting, one of the early thirteenth century, now very faded, and one of the late fourteenth, which is slightly clearer.
 The first may be seen particularly around the N. door where, with the help of illustrated notes available in the church, a sequence of nativity scenes may be just about made out, depicting the shepherds, Herod ordering the massacre of the Innocents, the flight into Egypt, and the twelve year old Jesus talking to the doctors in the temple.
-The second series includes the larger painting to the left, showing Christ appearing to Mary Magdalene (shown left) in the scene known as "Noli me tangere" ("Touch me not").
+The second series includes the larger painting to the left, showing Christ appearing to Mary Magdalene (illustrated left) in the scene known as "Noli me tangere" ("Touch me not").